Keenencates/iqtwist-game-and-solver/README.md

 ## Current State
 Currently, you can draw the empty board in interactive pane of Dr. Racket and place pieces and pegs via definitions.
+Move generator is now included.
+Graphical elements are programmed, but there is no cohesive logic loop to stitch together.

 ## Current Features
-+ Basic Graphics
 + Peg Placement
 + Piece Placement
 + Piece Rotation
 + Basic GUI
++ Valid Move Generator

 ## In-Progress (TODO)
 + Graphical Piece Bank
 + Mouse Interactive Play(i.e. drag and drop pieces)
 + Main Game Loop (game is played ad-hoc currently)
-+ Valid Move Generator

 ## Future (After TODO)
 + Inclusion of all Pieces